zzyzxlab/tao.js/packages/docs/src/content/README.md

 The whole thing is designed around generating _3-Dimensional Events_ in the form of a tuple with a specific shape that follows the acronym from its namesake (_T.A.O._):

-**T**erm - the _thing_ in the context - conceptually usually a domain entity
+**T**erm - the _thing_ in the context - conceptually usually but not limited to a domain entity or relationship between entities
 **A**ction - the _operation_ being performed on the _thing_ in the context
 **O**rient(ation) - the _perspective_ of the interaction with the system at the moment of this _operation_ on this _thing_

-These are affectionately called taoples describing specific tuples with this :point_up: specific shape and appearing in this order.
+These are called trigrams describing specific tuples with this :point_up: specific shape and appearing in this order.

 Examples are: